awsdocs/amazon-efs-user-guide/doc_source/using-aws-transfer-integration.md

 1. The following example creates the directory on the EFS file system, and changes its group to the POSIX group ID for the Transfer Family users, which is 1101 in this example\.

-   1. Create the directory efs/transferFam using the following commands\.
+   1. In this example, create the directory `efs/transferFam` using the following commands\.
+In practice, you can use a name and location on the file system of your choosing\.

       ```
       [ec2-user@ip-192-0-2-0 ~]$ ls